yoiwa-personal/suid_sudo/doc/APIs.md

         drop_privileges_forever()
         return what_to_do(...)

-Current implementation uses safe subset of Pickle bytecode for return value communication in Python.
+Current implementation uses a safe subset of Pickle bytecode for return value communication in Python.

 ### run_in_subprocess (for Ruby)